toastmod/SonyDashian/README.md

 A chroot for Sony Dash.

 # ~ Looking back 2 years later ~
 I don't use my Dash anymore and I kinda gave up on this project since some actual experienced chumby devs took it up.
 However I still have my Dash and I'm thinking of coming back to this.
 I'm one of those people who will relentlessly tinker with anything, so it might be fun idk.
-IF YOU CAN HEAR ME TELL ME IF I SHOULD LOL

 # What is supported currently?
 - Networking